Richard Francis Burton: Early explorations

 In May 1854, Burton travelled to Aden in preparation for an RGS-backed expedition, which included John Hanning Speke, to Somaliland.
 The expedition lasted from 29 October 1854 to 9 February 1855, with much of its time spent in Zeila, where Burton was a guest of the town's governor Sharmarke Ali Saleh.
 Burton, assuming the disguise of an Arab merchant "Hajji Mirza Abdullah", awaited word that the road to Harar was safe.
 On 29 December, Burton met with Gerard Adan in the village of Sagharrah and openly proclaimed himself as a British officer with a letter for the Emir of Harar.
 On 3 January 1855, Burton made it to Harar and was graciously met by the Emir.
 He stayed in the city for ten days, officially a guest of the Emir but in reality his prisoner.
 Burton also investigated local landmarks in Harar; according to him, "A tradition exists that with the entrance of the first [white] Christian, Harar will fall."
 With Burton's entry, the tradition was broken.
-The journey back was plagued by lack of supplies, and Burton wrote that he would have died of thirst had he not seen desert birds and realized they would be near water.
+The journey back was plagued by lack of supplies, and Burton wrote that he would have died of thirst had he not seen desert birds and realised they would be near water.
 He made it back to Berbera on 31 January 1855.

 Following this expedition, Burton prepared to set out in search of the source of the Nile, accompanied by Speke and a number of African porters and expedition guides.
 The Indian Navy schooner transported them to Berbera on 7 April 1855.
 While the expedition was camped near Berbera, they were attacked by a group of Somali warriors from the Isaaq clan; the British estimated the number of attackers at 200.
 In the ensuing fight, Speke was wounded in eleven places before he managed to escape, while Burton was impaled with a javelin, the point entering one cheek and exiting the other, leaving a permanent scar.
 Burton was forced to escape with the weapon still transfixing his head.
 Burton subsequently wrote that the Somalis were a "fierce and turbulent race".
 However, the failure of this expedition (which also resulted in the second blockade of Berbera) was viewed harshly by the British authorities, and a two-year investigation was set up to determine to what extent Burton was culpable for this disaster.
 While he was largely cleared of any blame, his career prospects were damaged.
 He described the attack in First Footsteps in East Africa (1856).

 After recovering from his wounds in London, Burton travelled to Constantinople during the Crimean War, seeking an officer's commission.
 He received one from Major-General William Ferguson Beatson as the chief of staff for Beatson's Horse, an irregular Ottoman cavalry unit stationed in Gallipoli.
 Burton returned to England after an incident which implicated him as the instigator of a mutiny among the unit, damaging his reputation and disgracing Beatson.